VALUE ADDED TAX (VAT) REFUNDS

 What is VAT?

 Currently set at 14%, Value Added Tax (VAT) is included in the price of most goods and services.
 Foreign visitors are not exempt from paying VAT on purchased goods.
 They may, however, claim back VAT paid on items taken out of the country when the total valued exceeds R250.
-The refund may be lodged with the VAT Refund Administrator’s offices, which are situated at Johannesburg and Cape Town International Airports, various land border posts and designated commercial harbours.
+The refund may be lodged with the VAT Refund Administrator’s offices, which are situated in Johannesburg and Cape Town International Airports, various land border posts and designated commercial harbours.
 Note that the refund claim should only be lodged with the South African Customs Authorities at points of departure where the VAT Refund Administrator is not present.

 Who Can Claim?